skcin7/codeHighlighter/README.md

 <div class="codeHighlighter" data-language="json">{"some_json_key": "some_json_value", "etc": "etc"}</div>
 ```

-^ The raw, unformatted JSON code in the above div node will now be formatted in to beautiful looking JSON!
+In the above example, the raw/unformatted JSON in the div node will now be formatted in to beautiful looking JSON!

-### Settings/Configuration
+## Settings/Configuration

 codeHighlighter is configurable, which is easy to do.
 Each configuration setting may be applied on a per-instance basis or a per-case basis.